-Advantages and Disadvantages of Selling to Chinese State-Owned EnterprisesOctober 24, 2013
+Advantages and Disadvantages of Selling to Chinese State-Owned EnterprisesDecember 02, 2020

 State-owned Enterprises (SOEs) can help international sellers quickly reach a large customer base however, working with a SOE can be much harder than expected.

-State-owned Enterprises (SOEs) can help international sellers quickly reach a large and stable customer base in China however, working with a SOE can be much harder than selling to private enterprises.
-We will use Dezan Shira’s latest China Briefing and to help you understand SOEs and outline some of the advantages and disadvantages that you should be aware of before making your selling decision.
+State-owned Enterprises (SOEs) can help international sellers quickly reach a large and stable customer base in China, however, working with a SOE can be much harder than selling to private enterprises.
+With over 40 years in existence SOEs have a long established history in China going through a long process of gradual and progressive transformations.

 Advantages of a state-owned enterprise: